ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-If you have such a declaration, you can call the function only by adding a slash before its name.
+If you have such a declaration, you can call the function by adding a slash before its name.
 Here is an example of this call:
 {line-numbers: false, format: Bash}
 ```
 \check_license
 ```

 If you skip the slash, Bush inserts the alias value instead of calling the function.
-It means this command brings the alias:
+It means that the following command runs the alias:
 {line-numbers: false, format: Bash}
 ```
 check_license
 ```

-There is a low probability that you get alias and function names conflict in the script.
+There is a low probability that you get the conflict of function and alias names in the script.
 Each script runs in a separate Bash process.
 This process does not load aliases from the `.bashrc` file.
 Therefore, name conflicts can happen by mistake in the shell mode only.